% setup MRI-education-resources path and requirements

 Signal folds across image |

-Increase FOV, swap PE/FE, reacquire sensitivity maps (parallel imaging) |
+Increase FOV, swap PE/FE, reacquire sensitivity maps or reduce acceleration factor (parallel imaging) |

 Phase encoding |